By Jef Saunders

 This meeting is a decidedly different form of outreach than many of us are used to.
 Instead of working with clients or piercers, we deal directly with public health workers.
 From doctors, regulators, and students we were blown away by our reception.
 So many people stopped and said, “Thank you for being here.
 This is definitely a great public health topic!”

-One of the questions we got again and again was “Do you have information on the dangers of APHA 2013piercing and tattoo parties?”
+One of the questions we got again and again was “Do you have information on the dangers of piercing and tattoo parties?”
 And after fielding the question several times I got to thinking that an informational pamphlet (written by our members) would be an excellent addition to our existing literature.
 (In it we can outline everything from the dangers of piercing outside a well-equipped facility to what one should look for in a piercing studio.)

 One of the joys of this expo was meeting with folks from state and local health departments and discussing things that they hadn’t considered health and safety issues.
 Many of these health department officials were completely in the dark about things like jewelry standards, and it turns out these were things that the officials were very interested in!